RiverArchitect/RA_wiki/wiki/Connectivity.md

 Next, select least one [aquatic ambiance](SHArC#hefish) (fish species/lifestage) from the dropdown menu.
 The aquatic ambiance contains data specific to the fish species/lifestage.
 Aquatic ambiance data is used by the Connectivity module to determine if fish are able to traverse wetted areas by accounting for the organism's minimum swimming depth and maximum swimming speed (aquatic ambiance data is also used by [SHArC](SHArC) to determine habitat suitability).
 These data can be viewed/edited via the drop-down menu: `Select Aquatic Ambiance `  --> `DEFINE FISH SPECIES` (scroll to the "Travel Thresholds" section of the workbook).

-Once the desired condition and aquatic ambiance(s) are selected, the module can be run with the "Run Connectivity Analysis" button.
+Once the desired condition and aquatic ambiance(s) are selected, choose model discharges Q<sub>high</sub> and Q<sub>low</sub>.
+This defines the range of discharges over which to apply the connectivity analysis, simulating the changes in habitat connectivity for a flow reduction from Q<sub>high</sub> to Q<sub>low</sub>.
 For further explanation of the methodology used in the analysis, see [Methodology](Connectivity#Methodology).

 Outputs are stored in `Connectivity\Output\Condition_name\`.
 The outputs produced are:

 - interpolated rasters (`h_interp`, `u_interp`, `va_interp`): interpolated depth, velocity (magnitude), and velocity angle rasters.
-See [Interpolating Hydraulic Rasters](Connectivity#interpolating-hydraulic-rasters) for more information.
+See [Interpolating Hydraulic Rasters](Connectivity#interpolating-hydraulic-rasters) for more information.'

+Outputs specific to the applied flow reduction are stored in the subdirectory `Connectivity\Output\Condition_name\flow_red_Q<sub>high</sub>_Q<sub>low</sub>`.
+These outputs include:

-- `shortest_paths\`: folder containing a raster for each model discharge indicating the minimum distance/least cost required to escape to the low flow river mainstem and subject to constraints imposed by the travel thresholds for the selected aquatic ambiance.
+- `shortest_paths\`: directory containing a raster for each model discharge in the range Q<sub>low</sub>-Q<sub>high</sub>, indicating the minimum distance/least cost required to escape to the river mainstem at Q<sub>low</sub> and subject to constraints imposed by the travel thresholds for the selected aquatic ambiance.
+See [Escape Route Calculations](Connectivity#escape-route-calculations) for more.

 - `disc_areas\`: folder containing a shapefile for each model discharge indicating wetted areas which are effectively disconnected at that discharge.
+See [Calculating Disconnected Area](Connectivity#calculating-disconnected-area) for more.

+- `disconnected_area.xlsx`: a spreadsheet containing plotted data of discharge vs disconnected area.

-- `Q_disconnect.tif`: a raster showing the highest model discharge for which areas are disconnected from the main river channel.
+- `Q_disconnect.tif`: a raster showing the highest model discharge for which areas are disconnected from the mainstem at Q<sub>low</sub>.
 Locations that are not disconnected at any modeled discharge are assigned a value of zero.
 Thus, this map indicates locations and discharges below which stranding risks may occur.
+See [Determining Q<sub>disconnect</sub>](Connectivity#determining-qdisconnect) for more.

 ***